 Abstract:This paper explores the use of self-ensembling for visual domain adaptation problems.
 Our technique is derived from the mean teacher variant (Tarvainen et. al 2017) of temporal ensembling (Laine et al. 2017), a technique that achieved state of the art results in the area of semi-supervised learning.
 We introduce a number of modifications to their approach for challenging domain adaptation scenarios and evaluate its effectiveness.
 Our approach achieves state of the art results in a variety of benchmarks, including our winning entry in the VISDA-2017 visual domain adaptation challenge.
 In small image benchmarks, our algorithm not only outperforms prior art, but can also achieve accuracy that is close to that of a classifier trained in a supervised fashion.

-TL;DR:Self-ensembling based label propagation algorithm for visual domain adaptation, won VisDA-2017 image classification domain adaptation challenge.
+TL;DR:Self-ensembling based algorithm for visual domain adaptation, state of the art results, won VisDA-2017 image classification domain adaptation challenge.